sarahciston/codingcare/posts/guide.md

 </div>

-## 4. "We make it weird"
+## 4. We make it weird

 ### Fight for the silly photo

+Anywhere you can get serious about silliness is a space to expand.

+>"Pranking an AI—giving it a task and watching it fail—is a great way to learn about it"[^shane] (Shane 2019, 4).

 ...and I realized this was the entire spirit of the event in one image I glimpsed, through a screenshot of a thumbnail of a frame of a frame.
 I am so grateful to Julia Kloiber from [Superrr Lab](https://superrr.net/about/) for asking to take a picture of the camera's preview screen and posting it on Instagram the day of the event, because that image would have been lost forever if they had not.
 I would not have known what was missing, or why I'd had the instinct to ask for us to take a silly photo, or a photo in the first place—when the very spirit of the community is itself the entire point.
 I would not have been so nagged by that missing photo and its contrast to the stiff serious group photo that I spent several days tracking down the original memory card to locate the precious silly photo that so much better represented us and the enthusiasm of the day.

-Anywhere you can get serious about silliness is a space to expand.

->"Pranking an AI—giving it a task and watching it fail—is a great way to learn about it"[^shane] (Shane 2019, 4).

 ### Adopt mascots

-queer pirate mascots
+We've adopted the magpie as our official mascot: an intelligent, crafty corvid fascinated with shiny objects and capable of using tools.

-The Code Collective approach is perhaps best illustrated by the sailing band of misfits in the TV show *Our Flag Means Death*, who support each other, sew flags together, explore identity together, figure out their career goals together, and fumble new skills while going on adventures.
+Our other, unofficial mascots are the queer misfit pirates from the TV show *Our Flag Means Death*.
+They support and champion each other, do projects together, explore identity, figure out their career goals, and fumble new skills while going on adventures.

-We've also adopted the magpie as our official mascot: an intelligent, crafty corvid fascinated with shiny objects and capable of using tools.
+These both embody the spirit of our group, without taking ourselves too seriously.

 ### Go toward the strange